The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 The barometer is the instrument used to measure air pressure.
 Evangelista Torricelli developed the first device in 1643.

-Like the thermometer, the barometer also comes in different forms.
+Like thermometers, barometers also come in different forms.
 Some examples include mercury, water, aneroid, and digital barometers.

-If you need more information, you can find in-depth information about the different types of barometers, how they work, as well as their history in this article.
+If you need more details, you can find in-depth information about the different types of barometers, how they work, as well as their history in this article.

 3) Wind (Speed & Direction)

 The movement of air (wind) is one of the main driving forces of weather.
-The majority of major and even extreme weather events like cold & warm fronts, clouds, thunderstorms, and hurricanes are all driven by wind.
+Most major and even extreme weather events, like cold & warm fronts, clouds, thunderstorms, and hurricanes, are all driven by wind.

-The speed and strength of wind are determined by the distance between the low-pressure and high-pressure areas, as well as the difference in air pressure.
+The speed and strength of wind are determined by the pressure gradient, which is the rate of change in pressure over distance between the low-pressure and high-pressure areas.

 Everyone has a pretty good idea of what wind is, so no need to go into more detail here.
-If you want to learn more about what exactly wind is, how it is formed, and its impact on the surroundings, you can find it in this article.
+If you want to learn more about what exactly wind is, how it is formed, and its impact on the surroundings, you can find more details in this article.

 Instruments For Measuring Wind Speed And Direction

 The anemometer is the instrument used to measure wind speed.
-Consisting of 3-4 half-cups on arms rotating around a central axis, you can typically find it on top of a weather station or at an elevated position.
+Consisting of three to four half-cups on arms rotating around a central axis, you can typically find it on top of a weather station or at an elevated position.

 A wind vane (or weather vane) is the instrument used to measure wind direction.
 It is a flat-shaped object that spins freely on an axis.
-Very often, in the shape of an arrow or cockerel, you can also find it on top of a weather station or highly elevated objects.
+It is often shaped like an arrow or cockerel and is commonly found on top of weather stations or other highly elevated objects.

 It is common to see them on top of roof chimneys, church towers, and even communication towers.
-If you need to, you can find more information about anemometers and wind vanes in the same article mentioned in the previous paragraph.
+You can find more information about anemometers and wind vanes in the same article mentioned in a previous paragraph.

 4) Humidity